h2oai/tutorials/DriverlessAI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

     - For multi-classification problems then the **predicted** value will be multiple numeric values that represent the probabilities for every class.

-3. **sample_weight**: DAI has an option to incorporate sample weights.
+3. **sample_weight**: Driverless AI has an option to incorporate sample weights.
 This option allows for some rows to be given higher importance than other rows.
 The **sample_weight** column is usually assigned by the user when setting up the experiment.

 4. **labels**: This is another optional input for classification problems that help with the labeling data.